danascheider/sim_legacy_frontend/docs/contexts/shopping-lists-context.md

 ## Testing Components in Storybook

-The `ShoppingListContext` is a little easier to work with in Storybook than the `AppContext`.
+The `ShoppingListsContext` is a little easier to work with in Storybook than the `AppContext`.
 While it still has an `overrideValues` prop, it isn't needed quite as much to make the basics work and you should only need it to, for example, set the loading state to 'loading' if a story needs to display that state.
 The rest of the testing can mostly be handled by mocking the API calls the provider makes using `msw`.
-Remember that the `ShoppingListProvider` component needs to be wrapped in a `AppProvider`, which will require override values for at least the token if not other values as well.
+Remember that the `ShoppingListsProvider` component needs to be wrapped in a `AppProvider` and a `GamesProvider`, which will require override values.

 **There are significant limitations to this approach.** Because MSW mocks do not have access to the internal state of the provider, mocked responses have to be based only on data included in the request itself or the initial values of the shopping lists and their items.
 For this reason, behaviour of components in Storybook should be considered primarily illustrative of component behaviour.
 Storybook cannot be used for testing edge cases and the components will behave strangely if you do anything too complicated.